Have questions? Email Send your question to email@example.com

 This is another male-dominated occupation.
 The number of women working in the profession dropped by 3% from 2016 to 2017.

 5. First-line supervisors of housekeeping and janitorial workers

-First-line supervisors of housekeeping and janitorial workers comes in fourth.
+First-line supervisors of housekeeping and janitorial workers comes in fifth.
 Workers in this occupation are tasked with organizing teams of housekeeping personnel and can typically be found in hotels or hospitals.

 Women in this occupation earn $515 per week, on average, compared to $749 for men.
 That means the average woman in this occupation earns 68.7% of what the average man earns.